When does court-ordered child support end?

 - is emancipated,

-Court Ordered Suport continues even if child enters Military Service
+Does Court Ordered Support continue if child enters Military Service

 Induction of minor son into army did not constitute an emancipation which would relieve divorced father of his obligation to comply with court order for support of minor son, and, therefore, son, who was 17 years and four months old at time of father’s fatal injury, was child for whose maintenance father was legally liable at time of injury within Labor Code provision imposing, in such situation, conclusive presumption of dependency.
 (West’s Ann.Labor Code, § 3501; West’s Ann.Civ.Code, §§ 203, 204, 211).